EduMIPS64/edumips64/docs/developer-guide.md

 - open the English manual and check the version
 - open the Italian manual and check the version
 - check the 'edge' snap and promote it to stable if it works (https://snapcraft.io/edumips64/releases, needs login)

+### Overriding instruction field values

+Many instruction class contain static fields.
+This can be confusing and error-prone.
+If a concrete instruction defines any fields that are defined in parent classes (such as, for example, `OPCODE_VALUE`), it is important that the constructor also overrides the value of the same attribute for the superclass, or some methods will not work properly.

+This is clearly too convoluted and should be redesigned in a way that makes it impossible to make mistakes.